Death of Elvis Presley Elvis Presley Died 16 August 1977

 Fact 6.
 Elvis Presley is honored by 5 Music Hall of Fame

 Fact 7.
 Elvis has 34 statues around the world.

 Fact 8.
-Elvis has One hundred and ten 110 markers, or present
+Elvis has 110 markers, at present

 Fact 9.
 Elvis Image is featured in 56 Wax Museums

 Fact 10, Elvis is referenced in 1,000 biographies of other celebrities, some of whom met him for only five minutes, like Colin Powell